shukriadams/arewedown/docs/settings.md

         BobMcName:
             slack: user/channelId

 Either a user or channel ID can be targeted.
-ID is an immutable string of random characters, not a person/channel name.
+To get a user id, click on the user profile in the Slack desktop client, then look under "More".
+To find a channel id, open Slack in a browser and click on the channel you want to post to - the channel id is the second id in browser address bar https://app.slack.com/client/<workspace-id>/<channel-id>/user_profile/<your-own-user-id>

 ## Watchers